 It’s no use being Patriotic – Browsing American cancer websites gives better information than we get in Britain

-I find their websites informative, written in patient-friendly language, with lots of suitable videos giving a 2 – 3 minute overview of a problem.
+I find their websites informative, written in patient-friendly language, with lots of videos giving a 2 – 3 minute overview of a problem.

 Below are sites I visit regularly; run by the

 Reliable and informative, with more up-to-date and latest well-researched treatment and survivorship information.